Fly-Mix/flr-cli/README.md

 ## r.g.dart

-After you run `flr run [--auto]`, Flr will scan the asset directories configured in `pubspec.yaml`, then specify scanned assets in pubspec.yaml, and generate "r.g.dart" file.
+After you run `flr run [--auto]`, Flr will scan the asset directories configured in `pubspec.yaml`, then specify scanned assets in `pubspec.yaml`, and generate `r.g.dart` file.

 `r.g.dart` defines a asset access interface class: `R`, which allows flutter developer to apply the asset in code by referencing it's asset ID function, such as: